chengdai/chengdai.github.io/index.md

 # Chengzhen Dai

 <img align="left" width="225" height="225" src="headshot2.png">
-I am a Master of Engineering student in Computer Science and Molecular Biology at MIT.
-As a member of both [Eric Alm's lab](http://almlab.mit.edu/) and the [Senseable City Lab](http://senseable.mit.edu), I study antibiotic resistance in the [microbiome of urban environments](http://underworlds.mit.edu) for public health surveillance and epidemiology.
-I also collaborate with the [National Geographic's Genographic Project](https://genographic.nationalgeographic.com/about/) on using genomic data to understand ancestry and demographic patterns in the United States.
-My interests lie in applying computational and quantitative methods to genomics and demography to better understand populations and to drive public health decisions.
+I am a research engineer at Arivale studying the impact of host genetics and microbiome on human health.
+Previously, I was a Master of Engineering student in Computer Science and Molecular Biology at MIT.
+As a member of both [Eric Alm's lab](http://almlab.mit.edu/) and the [Senseable City Lab](http://senseable.mit.edu), I studied antibiotic resistance in the [microbiome of humans and urban environments](http://underworlds.mit.edu) for public health surveillance and epidemiology.
+I also collaborated with the [National Geographic's Genographic Project](https://genographic.nationalgeographic.com/about/) to understand ancestry and demographic patterns in the United States using genomic data.
+My interests lie in using computational and quantitative methods to better understand populations and to drive public health decisions.
 More generally, I am passionate about bringing science and business together to make research accessible to the public so that we can together solve the biggest issues in health and medicine.
 <br><br>

 ## Education

 **Massachusetts Institute of Technology**
-*M.Eng. in C.S. and Biology* (Sept 2017 - Jan 2019)
+*M.Eng. in C.S. and Biology* (Sept 2017 - Dec 2018)

 **Massachusetts Institute of Technology**
 *B.S. in C.S. and Biology* (Sept 2012 - June 2016)